meaghansharrard89/retro-relics/README.md

 In order to purchase the items, the user will need to log in with an existing account or create a new account.

 Once logged in, the user can enter in their billing details to complete the order.
-The "Profile" and "Logout" tab appear once the user is logged in.
+The "Profile" and "Logout" tabs appear once the user is logged in.

 <h3><p>Profile</p></h3>